pilabrem/laravel-code-generator-ui/readme.md

     After visiting the link, you can click on the plus and green button at the top to add a table model.
     In this form, you should fill:
     - Model name

+        Use Camel Case for Model Name
     - Table name (optional)

+        Use Snake Case for table name
     - Generate migrations (optional)
     - Generate with form request (optional)
     - Generate with soft delete (optional)
     - Translations (optional)

         Exemples: en,fr
     - Primary key if the primary key is not the id attribute (optional)